USS Grady: History

 Grady was launched by Federal Shipbuilding & Dry Dock Co., Newark, New Jersey, 2 April 1944; sponsored by Miss Margaret Grady, sister of the namesake; and commissioned 11 September 1944.

-Pacific War

 Grady conducted her shakedown training at Bermuda 2 October – 2 November.
 Returning to Boston, Massachusetts, the ship sailed 17 November for Norfolk, Virginia, escorting transport Chilton (APA-38), and from Norfolk continued through the Panama Canal to San Diego, California, where she arrived 4 December.
 Grady sailed immediately via San Francisco, California, for Pearl Harbor, where she arrived 15 December 1944.
 Until 23 December she operated with carrier Saratoga (CV-3) during flight qualifications, rescuing three downed aviators.

 With the American offensive in the Pacific then entering its climactic phase, Grady departed 26 December 1944 for Eniwetok and Ulithi, arriving the latter base 10 January 1945.
 For the next month the ship acted as escort to a vital tanker group engaged in refueling units of the U.S. 3rd Fleet at sea, units then engaged in air strikes against Formosa and the Chinese mainland.
 She then proceeded off Iwo Jima 10 February to screen escort carriers during the pre-invasion bombardment.
 During the assault 19 February Grady patrolled in an antisubmarine screen, and departed the area 2 March en route to Saipan.

 Arriving at Saipan 5 March, Grady refueled and departed the next day for Espiritu Santo.
 Upon her arrival 19 March, the ship joined in preparations for the upcoming Okinawa invasion, last giant step on the long sea road to Japan.
 She got underway in convoy 25 March, and after stopping at Ulithi arrived off the invasion beaches 9 April.
 As the bloody fighting raged ashore, Grady and the other ships engaged in equally fierce radar and antisubmarine picket duty were savagely attacked by Japanese suicide planes.
 Grady and Metcalf downed one of the kamikazes 16 April while at station D-37 off Okinawa.
 The escort vessel escorted five fast transports to Saipan 5 – 16 May, and then returned to the picket stations off Okinawa, occasionally helping to provide antiaircraft fire in the huge transport anchorages.

 Grady continued this arduous duty until 28 June, when she sailed for Leyte Gulf.
 Arriving 1 July in the Philippines, she was assigned as offshore patrol vessel and remained in the islands until 5 November 1945, twice making convoy voyages to Okinawa.

 Grady began the long voyage home 5 November 2 months after the surrender of Japan.
 Cruising via Manila Bay and Pearl Harbor, she arrived at San Pedro, Los Angeles, 26 November.
 Scheduled for deactivation, the ship was towed to San Diego, California, and decommissioned 2 July 1946.